City Lights – The Bookstore for the Non-Conformists

 City Lights is Literary Meeting Place since 1953.

-They are also responsible in publishing Jack Kerouac’s,.
+They are also responsible in publishing Jack Kerouac’s, On The Road.

 City Lights Bookstore is located at 261 Columbus Avenue.
 It’s right in the intersection that divides North Beach and Chinatown.